72/lemonade/README.md

 ---

-I'll continue updating these notes.

-I'm using the good old ES5 for now, but that's one of the goals of this experiment: **to try to replicate prototypes on ES5 and ES6.
-This is just for fun & learning.**
+Notes are WIP, I'll continue to update them and add more examples.

 [@72mena](https://twitter.com/72mena)

+🍋